noahehall/theBookOfNoah/0current/hashicorp/terraform.md

 - remote state resources: enables access to infrastructure variables (e.g. URI of RDS, etc) from indepedent terraform workspaces
 - output variables
+- input variables: values that end users can assign to customize the terraform configuration

 ### core components